Skatterbrainz/WelcomeToEarth/README.md

 ## An Open Source Book

-Built today for people in the future.
-Which will someday be today.
+Built today for people in the future, which will someday be today.

 ### Overview